-EPA expected to undo methane leak rule for oil, gas industry
+EPA to abandon methane leak rule for oil, gas industry

 Leaks must be fixed, and supporters of the rule say that, based on reports the companies file, they believe it is helping reduce methane emissions, despite legal ambiguities while the Trump administration tried, unsuccessfully, in other ways to eliminate or weaken methane regulations.

-Most recently, a federal court last month dismissed the administration’s legal arguments for throwing out Obama-era methane rules as “wholly inadequate.”

-Companies will still have to check equipment at some well sites and processing stations for smog-forming compounds, but not equipment at downstream segments.
+Companies will still have to check equipment at some well sites and processing stations for smog-forming compounds, but not pipelines or downstream equipment.
 The leaks they fix help capture methane.

-But killing the methane emissions rule also blocks a legal requirement for the EPA to extend the rule to cover equipment installed before 2015, environmental advocates say.
+But killing the methane emissions rule also blocks a legal requirement for the EPA to extend the rule to cover far more pieces of equipment installed before 2015, environmental advocates say.

 “We’ll see them in court because this is blatantly illegal,” said David Doniger, senior strategic director of the climate and clean energy program at the Natural Resources Defense Council.

+Liz Jones, an attorney with the Center for Biological Diversity, said it is “mind-bogglingly stupid and destructive” to roll back readily available methane emissions solutions.
 Robert Howarth, an ecology professor at Cornell University, estimated that shale oil and gas production in North America accounted for one-third of the total global increase in methane emissions over the past year.

 Rolling back methane measures now is “dangerously reckless,” Howarth said.
 “Methane emissions are increasing rapidly, and the oil and gas industry is clearly part of the problem.”